-Not all FODMAP’s are present in beans.
+Not all FODMAPs are present in beans.
 The main FODMAP content in beans is the oligosaccharides, and more precisely GOS.
-The oligosaccharide group is split up into fructooligosaccharides (FOS) and galactooligosaccharides (GOS) and those 2 can certainly have a different outcome on your gut issues.
+The oligosaccharide group is split up into fructans and galactooligosaccharides (GOS) and those 2 can certainly have a different outcome on your gut issues.

-It can actually be, that you react to GOS and not to FOS.
+It can actually be, that you react to GOS and not to fructans.
 And the other way around.
-So always challenge your FODMAP’s to make sure you’re not leaving out products you can actually eat.
-And do make sure you eat beans if you know you’re intolerant to either fructose, polyols or lactose and not the oligosaccharides.
+So always test your FODMAP tolerance to make sure you’re not leaving out products you can actually eat.
+And do make sure you eat beans if you know you’re intolerant to either fructose, polyols, or lactose and not the oligosaccharides.
 Because beans won’t hurt you then.

-I could go into a very in-depth explanation of the difference between GOS and FOS.
+I could go into a very in-depth explanation of the difference between GOS and fructans.
 But since that has a lot to do with chemistry, I’ll leave the specifics out.
-In short, it has all to do with the way the body digests certain molecules.
-You need different enzymes to break down GOS than you need with FOS.
+In short, it has to do with the way the body digests certain molecules.
+You need different enzymes and bacteria to break down GOS than you need with fructans.

-The good thing about all FODMAP’s is that they are all water-soluble.
-This means that FODMAP’s leech out into the water, and you can actually use this to your advantage!
+The good thing about FODMAPs is that they are water-soluble.
+This means that FODMAPs leech out into the water, and you can actually use this to your advantage!
 Make sure to properly drain your beans and rinse them after draining.
-This way you will wash away most of the FODMAP’s that have leeched into the water, and this helps keep your belly calm.
+This way you will wash away most of the FODMAPs that have leached into the water, and this helps keep your belly calm.